New River Embankment, London

 The work needed to adhere to strict noise and vibration limits, owing to the proximity of a colony of bats (an endangered species protected by law) and nearby residential properties.

-Using two Giken F301 Silent Pilers working concurrently on either side of the waterway, EZ18-700 sheet piles were pressed in silently and vibration-free.
+Using two Giken F301 Silent Pilers working concurrently on either side of the waterway, EZ18-700 sheet piles were pressed in silently and vibration-free over a distance of 340 metres to the East and West banks of New River.

-The two Gikens were fed by a 25T crane working from a temporary modular crane platform, designed and manufactured by Ivor King, placed on top of previously installed sheet piles.
+The two Gikens were fed by a 25T crane working from a temporary modular crane platform, designed and manufactured by Ivor King, placed on top of previously installed sheet piles, which followed behind the two silent pilers.